frsong/tf-examples/README.md

 # TensorFlow examples

-It seemed to me while learning TensorFlow that much of the code found online is more complicated than necessary, in particular hiding the shared structure underlying the training of many deep learning models.
+It seemed to me while learning TensorFlow that much of the code found online is more complicated than necessary, in particular obscuring the shared structure of many deep learning models.
 I tried to make the code as easy to read as possible, and only used "advanced" features in a few places when they seemed appropriate.

 # Requirements